Gildersleeve Mountain: Fauna

 Many species of birds can be found on Gildersleeve mountain.
 Barred owls are common year round residents and can be found by listening and watching carefully.
-They will often sit close to the trials in clear view but hidden in the shadows of the branches.
+They will often sit close to the trails in clear view but hidden in the shadows of the branches.
 Most visitors are oblivious to their presence.
 Cooper's hawks, red-shouldered hawks, broad-winged hawks and red-tailed hawks also nest on the slopes.
 Wild turkey nests here.
 The spectacular pileated woodpecker, as well as hairy, downy, and red-bellied woodpeckers are common year round.
 Great crested flycatcher, eastern phoebe, eastern wood pewee and Acadian flycatcher are common nesters.
 Eastern bluebird is common in the more open areas, wood thrush is found nesting wherever trees create a canopy overhead.
 Black-capped chickadees, tufted titmice, white-breasted nuthatch are common residents and red-breasted nuthatch is sometimes found.
 Red-eyed vireos are common tree top nesters.
 Hooded warbler and American redstart are common nesters in the forest under story.
 Ovenbird, nests on the forest floor and Louisiana waterthrush nest is the ravines and creek beds.
 Eastern towhee is found in the underbrush.
 Scarlet tanager, rose-breasted grosbeak, American goldfinch, house finch, and song sparrow are also common nesters.